Chris Litwin: From senior mechanic to studio owner

 “I was just blown away on how music is created, how it was processed,” he says.
 “And I wanted to be that guy, and having that album…that’s what got me hooked on it.”

 He bought some gear and started experimenting, but it became clear he needed some help.
 The challenge, of course, was finding time to fit school around his full-time job, and the nearest schools that interested him were in New York City, too far of a commute for him at the time.
 Then he found the Recording Connection and discovered he could be trained in a real recording studio near where he lived.
-He enrolled, and was placed for apprenticeship with Grammy-winning producer/engineer Edwin Ramos (Dr. Dre, Mary J. Blige), who happened to run his own studio out of nearby Waterbury, CT.
+He enrolled, and was placed as an extern with Grammy-winning producer/engineer Edwin Ramos (Dr. Dre, Mary J. Blige), who happened to run his own studio out of nearby Waterbury, CT.

 “It just blew me away some of the recordings that he has in that studio, and how he makes it sound,” says Chris.
 “The guy’s an absolute genius.”